 The following is a description of convection’s stages of development:

-- Local perturbation in atmospheric density fields, sometimes driven by uneven surface heating or moisture evaporation, starts relative vertical motion
+- Local perturbation in atmospheric density fields, sometimes driven by uneven surface heating or evaporation, starts relative vertical motion

 - Stage 1: “Developing Stage” (also called Cumulus Stage)

 - Updraft dominates center of cloud, cloud drops form and grow

 - Release of latent heat provides the energy for vertical motion and growth